 By simply searching the plugin directory, you will come across many popular plugins that will extend your WordPress installation.

 For example WordPress doesn’t come with the ability to show your twitter feed in your sidebar, using a simple plugin, you can add this functionality (although it might need some styling!).

-In this article we have highlighted 22 plugins that we use on a regular basis with the hope that you will find some of them useful for expanding your website.
+In this article we have highlighted 22 plugins that we use on a regular basis, with the hope that you will find some of them useful for your own website.